nodejs/node/doc/guides/commit-queue.md

 work for more complex Pull Requests.
 These are the currently known limitations of the commit queue:

-1. The Pull Request must have only one commit
+1. All commits in a Pull Request must either be following commit message guidelines or be a valid [`fixup!`](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---fixupltcommitgt) commits that will be correctly handled by [`--autosquash`](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---autosquash) option
 2. A CI must've ran and succeeded since the last change on the PR
 3. A Collaborator must have approved the PR since the last change
 4. Only Jenkins CI is checked (Actions, V8 CI and CITGM are ignored)